 Colorado income tax rate

 Calculating your Colorado state income tax is easy, because the state has a flat tax rate of 4.5%.
-Multiply your taxable income by 0.045 to figure out how much tax you need to pay.Learn more about federal income tax rates and tax brackets
+Multiply your taxable income by 0.045 to figure out how much tax you need to pay.Learn how federal tax brackets work

 Colorado deductions and credits to know